BestTimesToVisit.com Logo

 transport

-Get a SUBE card immediately upon arrival for public transport – it's essential for buses and the Subte (subway).
-You can buy and top them up at most kiosks ('kioscos') and some Subte stations.
-This card is rechargeable and much cheaper than buying single tickets.
+Get a SUBE card immediately upon arrival for public transport – it's essential for the Subte (subway) and buses.
+You can buy and top them up at most kiosks ('kioscos') and even some Subte stations, saving you the hassle of fumbling for change.

 food

-Embrace the 'menú del día' for lunch – it's a fantastic and affordable way to experience local cuisine.
-Many restaurants offer a fixed-price, multi-course meal (starter, main, dessert, and drink) for a fraction of the à la carte price, usually between 12 PM and 3 PM.
+Embrace the 'menú del día' for lunch – it's a fantastic way to eat well and affordably.
+Many restaurants offer a fixed-price, multi-course meal (starter, main, dessert, and drink) on weekdays, often for less than $10 USD.

 culture